jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 - Show app list in start menu -> on
 - Show recently added apps -> on
 - Show most used apps -> on
-- Show recently opened itels in Jump Lists on start or the taskbar and in file explorer Quick access -> on
+- Show recently opened items in Jump Lists on start or the taskbar and in file explorer Quick access -> on
 - Choose which folders appear on Start -> Settings and Personal folder

 #### Background